 - The Rumpelstiltskin (originally, Rumpelstilzchen) theory of AI is just wrong.
 You do not automatically get more or better intelligence in proportion to the amount of data you use.
 Even where you use machine learning to build your AI (which is certainly not always the case), it is basic statistics 101 that how much data you need depends on the variation in the population you are studying.

-- Even where a lot of data might be useful, it is still a hazard.
+- Even for applications where a lot of data might be useful, storing it is still a hazard.
+It may be abused by present or future owners, or hackers.

 - Data should not be routinely retained and stored without good reason.
 Where there is good reason, it must be stored with the highest standards of cybersecurity.